 This is a difficult article to write for me.
-As a vape shop owner I know exactly why it is I do what I do, and although I’m not allowed to say it, those reasons are more than enough for me to fight for this industry.
-However, I can not ignore the issue being caused by irresponsible convenience stores and those who do not see the moral fault in buying for underage users.
+As a vape shop owner I know exactly why it is I do what I do.
+Although I’m not allowed to say it, those reasons are more than enough for me to fight for this industry.
+However, we can not ignore the issue being caused by irresponsible convenience stores and those who do not see the moral fault in buying for underage users.

 The Very Real Youth Vaping Problem

 In case you’re not aware, there has been a lot of controversy on the uptick in youth vaping over the last year.
 Certainly, the advent of pod systems has a place in the discussion; as does the fact that vaping is still a growing industry becoming more accepted across the whole of the country.
 However, my intent is not to argue the why, but discuss how we do our part to help prevent young non-smokers from picking up a nicotine delivery system.
 Obviously, smoking among youth has been a thing for a very long time.
 Smoking around the corner of the building was still very much a mainstay when I was in high school.
 If you tell a kid not to do something, we all know exactly what they want to do next.